Skip to content

 What unites the collection is honey-coloured stone, deep rural quiet, and a long warm season.
 The Périgord sits inland in Nouvelle-Aquitaine, so outdoor dining is reliable from May through October.
 Many of these estates pair the main house with a chapel, a restored barn, an orangery, or outbuildings that sleep a fuller wedding party for the weekend.
 Catering models vary: some properties run an in-house kitchen, others hold a preferred-supplier list, and several welcome the caterer of your choice.

 Each château works with couples arriving from the UK, the United States, Australia, Canada, and Ireland, with English-speaking planning support and civil-pathway guidance for couples handling the legal marriage at home.
-Use the comparison table below to filter the 11 estates by sub-area, capacity, and accommodation.
+Use the comparison table below to filter by sub-area, capacity, and accommodation.
 For the broader directory, see our wedding venues in France pillar; for every style of venue in the region, see wedding venues in the Dordogne; and for the wider grouping of historic estates, see French château wedding venues.

 In brief

 A Dordogne château wedding is a sole-use celebration at a privately owned historic estate in the Périgord, with on-site sleeping for the wedding party and English-speaking planning support.
-We list 11 châteaux across the department, with venue hire from €5,000 to €20,000.
+The department's estates run from medieval keeps above the river to later country residences in honey-coloured stone, most offered for a full weekend across a long, warm season.

 Key facts at a glance